Just the FAQ

 And indeed, whatever any benefit of human connection in return, the reciprocal impulse of succor inevitably entails the sharing of another's grief and suffering.

 All the aforesaid are vital considerations of deep, paradoxical and somewhat convoluted hedonic calculus of essential character, growth and value, bereft thereof, and save by overcoming all obstacles thereto, no human being shall ever become whole or mature.
+Fixed and accurate self knowledge is never revealed via introspection, but rather, in an ever changing world, dynamic and evolving identity emerges by experimentation and adaptation.

-Hence the Character Arc may be ascendant, declining or static.
+All hence the Character Arc may be ascendant, declining or static.

 In other words, anyone may remain haunted by their past.
 One way or another, growth is a stirring and even compelling motivation and challenge of which we are often quite blithely unaware.
 The growth and development of feelings may be subtle or extreme, an epiphany, a sudden dawning or a subtle realization, or gradual alteration, resultant of conflict on every level, upon the character to demonstrate the story’s theme or meaning.